tech4taxes/website/README.md

 ## setup
-So far, this is using flask & uwsgi.
-When deploying to the internet, we should also use nginx as a reverse proxy.
-(That's not set up yet).
+This project uses python (flask/uwsgi), javascript/typescript (vite), and docker (Nginx + Letsencrypt).

-The Makefile in the root folder has some commands that set up the flask web server (flask-dev & flask-prod) and run them locally.
+The Makefile in the root folder has some commands that set up the flask web server (flask-dev & uwsgi-dev), vite dev server (vite-dev) and run them locally.

 First, ensure that you have the correct python version installed:
 ```